AlexisChevalier/formal-data-structure-library/README.md

 # A formally proven data structures library intended for Formal Methods teaching

+**Important: This project has not been graded yet, I will know the outcome of my MSc dissertation on the 14th of December 2016.**

 ### Why this project ?

 In order to complete my MSc in software engineering at Oxford Brookes university in 2015/2016 I had to realize an original research project related to my course.
 Earlier in this year I took a module explaining the concepts of formal methods, a set of techniques used, in the field of sofware engineering, to prove the correctness of a software towards a specification.